jamf/JAWA/README.md

 ## What is it?

-The Jamf Automation and Webhook Assistant, "JAWA", is an web server for hosting automation tools that interact with Jamf Pro, such as a webhook reciever, cron/timed exectution of scripts, and automated report generation.
+The Jamf Automation and Webhook Assistant, "JAWA", is a web server for hosting automation tools that interact with Jamf Pro, such as a webhook reciever, cron/timed exectution of scripts, and automated report generation.
 JAWA makes it easier to implement automated workflows in Jamf Pro by providing a shared library of common tasks and also lets you use Webhooks and APIs of other SaaS products to automate multi-step or repetitive functions.
 Scripts and workflows can be shared across organizations and teams.
 JAWA can reduce configuration time by reading and/or setting the Jamf Pro configurations required to run your automations.

 ## How it works?